Manage a Team

 • A high-value watch to thank an employee for their many years of service

-Companies use this method to reward salespeople.
-The bonus amount is calculated by multiplying the total sales made by a predetermined bonus percentage.
+Business owners use this method to reward salespeople.
+The bonus amount is calculated by multiplying the total sales made by a pre-determined bonus percentage.

-This method is used for managers or department heads who determine bonuses based on a percentage of each employee’s salary.
+This method is used for managers, team leaders, or department heads who determine bonuses based on a percentage of each employee’s salary.
 The calculation involves multiplying the employee’s salary by the bonus percentage.

 Sign-on bonuses are typically flat rates given to new hires.
 If the bonus is paid in increments over a contract period, you divide the bonus amount by the contract length.